The ZTF Source Classification Project: III. A Catalog of Variable Sources: Feature Generation

 \section{Feature Generation}

 Figure \ref{fig:scope-workflow} depicts the \scope\ workflow that produces publicly available classifications starting with ZTF light curves on a \texttt{kowalski}\footnote{\url{https://github.com/skyportal/kowalski}} mongoDB database \citep{duev2019}.
-The \texttt{scope} code underlying this workflow is available open-source on GitHub\footnote{\url{https://github.com/ZwickyTransientFacility/scope}}.
-Time series data often have characteristics that make them unsuitable to be directly input to ML algorithms.
-These characteristics include multiple sampling rates, small gaps in the data due to changes in nightly observing conditions, and larger gaps owing to a source's varying observability from Earth throughout the year (see Section 2.1 of \paperone).
-These light curve qualities do not inform the astrophysical nature of sources but may still be learned by an ML classifier.
+The \texttt{scope-ml} code underlying this workflow is available open-source on GitHub\footnote{\url{https://github.com/ZwickyTransientFacility/scope-ml}} and is published on PyPI\footnote{\url{https://pypi.org/project/scope-ml}}.
+Time-series data often have characteristics that make them unsuitable to be directly input to ML algorithms.
+These characteristics include multiple sampling rates, small gaps in the data due to changes in nightly observing conditions, and larger gaps due to a source's varying observability from Earth throughout the year (see Section 2.1 of \paperone).
+These light-curve qualities do not inform the astrophysical nature of sources but may still be learned by an ML classifier.
 To minimize the contribution of the above characteristics to source classification, we map each ZTF light curve to a set of standardized features to be input to our ML algorithms.
 This section describes in further detail these features and the process of their generation (covering all parts of the workflow in Figure \ref{fig:scope-workflow} leading to and including ``Features'').

-\subsection{Selecting ZTF sources}
+\subsection{Selecting ZTF Sources}

-We worked with ZTF DR16, which contains observations between March 2018 and January 2023.
-The feature generation process begins with a query\footnote{Using \texttt{penquins} (\url{https://github.com/dmitryduev/penquins})} either of user-specified ZTF IDs or all ZTF sources within a single quadrant.
+We worked with ZTF DR16, which contains observations between 2018 March and 2023 January.
+The feature generation process begins with a query\footnote{Using \texttt{penquins} (\url{https://github.com/dmitryduev/penquins})} of either user-specified ZTF IDs or all ZTF sources within a single quadrant.
 This granulates the process into numerous parallelizable portions (four quadrants per CCD, 16 CCDs per field).
 We utilized the SDSC Expanse cluster to run many instances of our script in parallel.

-\subsection{Identifying close, bright sources with Gaia}
+\subsection{Identifying Close, Bright Sources with Gaia}